dgabka/dgabka/README.md

 - self-hosting
 - distributed systems

-Usually tinkering with infra, automating something unnecessary, or rewriting dotfiles again.
+Usually in a terminal, changing configs that were already fine.

-Currently optimizing things that were probably fine already.
+That's pretty much it.